-As you know, British weather is famous for its rain, meaning that those exposed to the elements are at risk.
+The British weather is famous for its rain, meaning that those exposed to the elements are at risk of getting wet.
 Most people work inside, but what about those who work outside?
 Are there any specific ‘working in the rain’ regulations?
-What are an employers’ responsibilities?
+What are an employers’ responsibilities when employees are working in wet weather?
+Do you continue to work in the rain?

 - What Should You Know?